-Literary Agents in the Transatlantic Book Trade: American Fiction, French Rights, and the Hoffman Agency
+Literary Agents in the Transatlantic Book Trade American Fiction, French Rights, and the Hoffman Agency

-Robert Louis Stevenson and the Pictorial Text: A Case Study in the Victorian Illustrated Novel
+Robert Louis Stevenson and the Pictorial Text A Case Study in the Victorian Illustrated Novel

-October 28, 2020
+October 28, 2021

 Poetic miscellanies have been almost entirely neglected in studies of Shakespeare’s textual transmission and canonical rise.
 And yet, during the eighteenth century alone, more than 850 fragments of Shakespearean texts were inserted into the century’s miscellanies: each has a textual history that ...

 June 12, 2019

 Even within the context of Charles Dickens's history as a publishing innovator, Our Mutual Friend is notable for what it reveals about Dickens as an author and about Victorian publishing.
 Marking Dickens's return to the monthly number format after nearly a decade of writing fiction designed for ...